 Make sure you watch a sunset at Rex Smeal Park and explore Four Mile Beach.

-When you’re finished exploring Port Douglas, continue north.
+Then, continue north.
 Mossman Gorge will be your first taste of the tropical rainforest.

 Here you can wander through the forest and cool off in the crystal-clear waters flowing over granite boulders.